KBaruf/Forkify/README.md

 #Forkify Project

 Recipe appication that let users search for any recipe and upload their own recipe.
-The user can also modify recipe according the the servings.
+The user can also modify recipe according the servings.